Saturday, October 8, 2022

 Demon Copperhead

 This book is receiving a great deal of attention so we thought it might be a good one for our book club to read and discuss.
 Kingsolver is a very well-known and well-respected writer.
 The book addresses poverty and the opioid epidemic in a poor county in Virginia so it not a light book, but the main character, a teenage boy, experiences the themes of Charles Dickens' classic novel, David Copperfield.
 (It is not necessary to re-read David Copperfield to appreciate the book, but the book definitely is a nod to David Copperfield.)
-The book may do what books can do so well--allow us to understand lives that may not be like our own.
+The book does what books can do so well--allow us to understand lives that may not be like our own.

 Many readers enjoy the character of Demon Copperhead.
 He is both naive and experienced.
 The question we may ask is how does a young boy who has as much bad luck as you can imagine, survive?